Radu Anghel: Legacy

 In a 1912 piece, journalist A. Camb expressed concern that "the most disgusting bandits", Anghel included, had been elevated as folk heroes, and were being seen as heralds of Romanian nationalism (under the assumption that their boyar victims were foreigners).
 As scholarly and literary interest was being revived, some authors focused on finding witnesses to his brigandage.
 Codin spoke to Anghel's Lăutar, Marin Colțatu of Geamăna (said to have been aged 102 in 1913); one of the posse members still lived into advanced old age at Rucăr, but was booed by generations of children whenever he stepped out of his home.
 Rucăr also conserved the shortest version of the Anghel ballad, which omits most topographical elements.
 As noted by scholar Ovidiu Bârlea, this is because that portion of Muscel was rarely a target for his terror: "[his] deeds awakened no interest whatsoever, as far as listeners were concerned".
 In 1920, I. C. Vissarion included Radu as a background character in his novel, Petre Pârcălabul.
+As late as 1924, scholar Nicolae Iorga was arguing that Anghel's biography had been included in internationally famous novels of Panait Istrati.

 Lăutar Alexandru Cercel of Boțești complained that, by 1947, very few of his audience enjoyed his "mournful" songs about brigands, and that they simply laughed off his attempts to sing about Radu Anghel.
 All hajduks were revived culturally under the communist regime (1948–1989)—in 1958, the Union of Working Youth sponsored work on Anghel's tomb; in 1964, Ion Bănuță included ample and positive references to Anghel in his communist-inspired poetic cycle, Scrisoare către anul 2000.
 In 1967, writer Baruțu T. Arghezi proposed that Antonoaia cabin be turned into a commemorative museum.
 Two years later, Dinu Cocea was working on his loose adaptations of hajduk narratives, with the twin productions Haiducii lui Șaptecai and Săptămîna nebunilor, with a titular character called "Anghel" (played by Florin Piersic).
 Both were filmed in Muscel area, selected specifically as an homage to Radu.
 A decade later, President Nicolae Ceaușescu personally advised Cocea that he should work on films about Anghel, Iancu Jianu, and other "well-known hajduks, men who have had a real-life existence and who have entered folk consciousness."